-Main details Licensing rights granted by Yahoo!
-Inc. to the Company: Non-exclusive rights granted to the Company for reproduction and use of Yahoo!
-Inc.'s Internet search and other services customized and localized for the Japanese market (hereinafter referred to as the Japanese version of the Yahoo! search services) Non-exclusive rights granted to the Company for use in Japan of the Yahoo! trademark Exclusive rights granted to the Company for publishing of the Yahoo! trademark in Japan Exclusive rights granted to the Company for publishing of the Fance, frademark in Sapan Exclusive rights granted to the Company worldwide for development, commercial use, and promotion of the Japanese version of the Yahoo! search services 2) Non-exclusive rights granted (gratis) to Yahoo!
+Main details 1) Licensing rights granted by Yahoo!
+Inc. to the Company: • Non-exclusive rights granted to the Company for reproduction and use of Yahoo!
+Inc.'s Internet search and other services customized and localized for the Japanese market (hereinafter referred to as the Japanese version of the Yahoo! search services) Non-exclusive rights granted to the Company for use in Japan of the Yahoo! trademark Tuelvaire rights granted to the Company for publishing of the Yahoo! trademark Exclusive rights granted to the Company for publishing of the Yahoo! trademark in Japan Furthering rights granted to the Company and trails for the Vahoo!
+Exclusive rights granted to the Company worldwide for development, commercial use, and promotion of the Japanese version of the Yahoo! search services promotion of the Japanese version of the Tantoo: Search services 2) Non-exclusive rights granted (gratis) to Yahoo!
 Inc. worldwide for use of Japanese content added by the Company 3) Royalties to be paid by the Company to Yahoo!
 Inc. (see Note, below) Note: Initially, royalties were calculated as 3% of gross profit less sales commissions.
 Effective January 2005, the calculation method for determining royalties was revised, as follows: Royalty calculation method {(Consolidated net sales) - (Advertising sales commissions on a consolidated basis) - (Cost of sales of consolidated subsidiaries with a different gross margin structure and others)} x 3% d.
 Issues related to the management of the Yahoo! brand overseas could restrict the expansion of the Yahoo Japan Group's business.